Paul Thiebaut III, CEO, Founder, Board Chair

 Serge was born in Latvia and immigrated to the US in his early teens.
 He spent time growing up in some rough SF neighborhoods, but his parents were very insistent that education was a passport to a life full of options.
 If you asked his parents, Serge was destined to go to college.
-In 2007, he graduated with an accounting degree from SFSU and currently is employed as a senior revenue accountant.
-Serge has volunteered for 10BH as a board member and CFO since the nonprofit was founded in 2009.
+In 2007, he graduated with an accounting degree from SFSU and currently is employed as a financial analyst.
+Serge has volunteered as a board member and CFO since the nonprofit was founded.

 Korey Belanger has been volunteering with 10 Books A Home since September 2012 as the Social Media Coordinator.
 In this role, Korey helps develop and manage social media strategies on Twitter, YouTube, LinkedIn and Instagram (with hopefully more outlets to come!).
 Korey joined 10BH's board in July 2013 and works with staff to accomplish key tasks and office responsibilities in addition to her role as the secretary of the board.
 Korey is a graduate of George Mason University with a Bachelor of Arts in Government and International Politics and a minor in Spanish.
 She grew up as a Navy Brat and most recently moved from the Washington, D.C. area.
 With her love of books and experience with non-profits, she hopes to help make 10 Books A Home a household name.